itsharex/witr/README.md

 ## 10. AI Assistance Disclaimer

-This project was developed with the assistance of AI/LLMs (including GitHub Copilot, ChatGPT, and related tools), with human oversight.
+This project was developed with assistance from AI/LLMs (including GitHub Copilot, ChatGPT, and related tools), supervised by a human who occasionally knew what he was doing.

 ---